michalswi/owrap/APP.md

 The Docker image supports `linux/amd64` and `linux/arm64` through `docker buildx`.
 Commands present in the source allowlist are not necessarily installed in the image; the repository explicitly calls out `ffuf`, `subfinder`, `httpx`, `terraform`, and `ansible` as unavailable there.

-## Verified Limitations and Risks
+## Architecture Constraints and Known Gaps

-Do not overstate the current guarantees.
-Account for these implementation realities when proposing changes or answering questions:
+Do not infer guarantees beyond the behavior below when reviewing or modifying the application.

+### Trust Boundaries

-1. **Allowlist bypasses exist.** Commands containing `&&`, `||`, or `;` bypass per-command allowlist checks through `bash -c`.
-Background jobs do the same.
-The allowlisted `sh` command can also invoke arbitrary shell content.
-Therefore the current implementation is not a strict command sandbox.
+- **Command execution is not sandboxed.** Commands containing `&&`, `||`, or `;` use `bash -c`; background jobs do the same, and allowlisted `sh` can invoke arbitrary shell content.
-2. **Direct command API has no authentication.** Any client that can reach `POST /api/command` can request command execution as the OWRAP process user.
+- **The direct command API is unauthenticated.** Any client that can reach `POST /api/command` can request execution with the permissions of the OWRAP process.
-3. **File writes are broad.** Redirection, `tee`, attachments, prompt filenames, and session names are not confined by a robust filesystem sandbox.
-Treat path traversal and arbitrary writable paths as review concerns.
+- **Writable paths are broad.** Redirection, `tee`, attachments, prompt filenames, and session names are not confined by a filesystem sandbox.
-4. **Normal Web prompt state is globally coupled.** Concurrent normal-chat sessions can change one another's selected prompt.
-Autonomous runs avoid mid-run prompt changes by capturing an immutable prompt at startup.
-5. **“Local” is a deployment intention, not an enforced network boundary.** The default bind may expose the server beyond loopback, and many allowlisted tools make outbound network requests.
+- **Local-first is not a network guarantee.** `WEB_BIND=:8080` may expose the server beyond loopback, `OLLAMA_URL` may be remote, and command tools can make outbound requests.
-6. **No HTTP hardening layer is present.** There is no authentication, CSRF defense, request-body limit, general server timeout configuration, or TLS termination in the app.
+- **HTTP hardening is absent.** The app has no authentication, authorization, CSRF protection, request-body limits, server-wide timeouts, or TLS termination.

+### Behavioral and Operational Gaps

+- **Normal Web prompt state is global.** Normal-chat sessions can change the shared selected prompt; autonomous runs avoid mid-run changes by capturing the prompt at startup.
-7. **Normal Ollama calls can hang.** Autonomous calls have a two-minute deadline, but normal chat still uses no fixed model timeout.
+- **Normal Ollama calls have no fixed deadline.** Autonomous model calls are bounded to two minutes, but normal chat can wait indefinitely unless its request context is cancelled.
-8. **Prompt/tool mismatch exists.** The autonomous and shell-assistant prompts recommend `uname`, but `uname` is absent from the simple-command allowlist.
+- **The shell-assistant prompt mentions `uname`, but the allowlist does not contain it.** Model guidance and executable capabilities can therefore diverge.
-9. **CLI prompt editing is not fully applied to existing context.** Displayed global prompt state can diverge from the system message actually sent in the CLI conversation.
+- **CLI prompt editing does not rebuild existing context.** `/editsysprompt` changes displayed global state, while the existing CLI system message may remain unchanged.
-10. **Statistics are approximate.** Some raw fallback responses and command-output messages are appended without incrementing assistant counters.
+- **Statistics are approximate.** Some raw fallback responses and command-output messages are appended without incrementing assistant counters.
-11. **Autonomous runs do not survive application restart.** Action intent is persisted for process-lifetime recovery and audit, but startup intentionally creates a fresh chat instead of replaying interrupted work.
+- **Autonomous runs do not survive application restart.** Persisted active state supports browser refreshes during one process; startup intentionally creates a fresh chat instead of replaying work.
-12. **Build metadata has a naming mismatch.** The Makefile injects `main.Version`, while the source declares lowercase `version`; the linker override therefore does not target that variable.
+- **Build metadata injection targets the wrong symbol.** The Makefile sets `main.Version`, while the source declares lowercase `version`.
-13. **README security wording is stronger than the implementation.** README says model commands are allowlisted, but shell and background paths mean that is not universally true.

 ## Guidance for Models Working on This Repository

-When asked to modify or analyze OWRAP:
+Use the following priorities when analyzing or modifying OWRAP.

+### Product Invariants

-1. Preserve the two-mode product: CLI by default and embedded web UI with `-web`.
+- Preserve CLI mode as the default and embedded web mode behind `-web`.
-2. Keep Ollama compatibility and the existing `ChatMessage` conversation shape unless a migration is explicitly requested.
+- Keep Ollama compatibility and the `ChatMessage` shape unless a migration is explicitly requested.
-3. Treat command execution, HTTP exposure, path handling, uploaded content, and session concurrency as trust boundaries.
-4. Never assume the allowlist alone is a sandbox; trace the exact execution path.
-5. Distinguish process-global configuration from per-session state.
+- Keep normal chat tolerant of plain-text model responses.
-6. Keep CLI and web behavior aligned where they advertise the same feature.
+- Keep CLI and web behavior aligned where they advertise the same feature.
-7. Keep normal chat tolerant of plain-text model responses unless requirements change.
+- Distinguish process-global configuration from per-session and per-run state.
+- Remember that web assets are embedded, while prompt files remain runtime filesystem dependencies.

+### Trust and Compatibility

+- Trace the exact execution path for command, HTTP, upload, path, and concurrency changes; never treat the allowlist alone as a sandbox.
+- Do not claim a security property unless every command path and HTTP entry point enforces it.
+- Preserve saved-session compatibility when practical.
-8. Keep autonomous actions strict and machine-readable; update the Go schema, prompt, worker, observer UI, and lifecycle tests together when changing the protocol.
+- Keep autonomous actions strict and machine-readable.
+Protocol changes must cover the Go schema, prompt, worker, observer UI, persistence, and lifecycle tests together.

-9. Preserve conversation save-file compatibility when practical.
-10. Remember that web assets are embedded but prompt files are runtime filesystem dependencies.
+### Change Discipline

-11. Prefer focused standard-library solutions consistent with this small codebase.
+- Prefer focused standard-library solutions consistent with the existing codebase.
-12. Add tests proportionate to risk, especially before changing command execution or autonomous state transitions.
+- Add tests proportionate to risk, especially for execution paths and autonomous state transitions.
-13. Update `README.md`, prompt files, and this document when user-visible behavior or model contracts change.
+- Update `README.md` for operator-visible behavior and this document for architecture or model-contract changes.
-14. Do not claim a security property unless every command path and HTTP entry point enforces it.

 ## Compact Mental Model